These patches were created before the current revival of roller derby (ie; pre-2000).

 This is a commercial patch for Roller Derby brand roller skates.
 The company was founded in 1936 by Oscar Seltzer, the brother of Leo Seltzer who pioneered the sport of roller derby.
 The word "official" means it's an official patch and does not reference referees, NSOs, etc. The company still exists today and is based in Litchfield, Illinois.

-Skaters typically wore this on their jackets between 1969 and 1971.
+One source I looked at said skaters typically wore this on their jackets between 1969 and 1971.
+The Roller Derby Hall of Fame said this was a 1972 patch.

 In the 1950s and 60s there were several centers around the country that trained roller derby skaters including Chicago as well as Alameda and Oakland, California.
 It is unclear which training center this patch came from, or whether it's a patch multiple centers gave their students and/or staff.